Which Legends of Runeterra Region Is Best? In Legends of Runetera, you get to play one of seven regions:

 - Can struggle against most decks

-Playstyle: My favorite Region and one that, I think, is set to be the sleeper deck.
+Playstyle: My favorite Region.
 In simple terms, Shadow Isles is a lot about sacrifice and resurrection.
 Use of Last Breath (effectively a Death Rattle effect, causing something to happen on unit death) alows you to control the board.

 Unlike Noxus, however, Shadow Isle physically dispenses of cards in order to gain benefits (rather than just harm them).
 It makes for a fairly rapid disposable deck that benefits you with card draw or other effects.
 There’s also a fair amount of synergy across the Region, with cards such as Chronicler of Ruin playing into the Last Breath effects, while it allows for Kalista and Thresh to level up quickly if you’re constantly sacrificing.

 The land now known as the Shadow Isles was once a beautiful realm, but it was shattered by a magical cataclysm.
 Black Mist permanently shrouds the isles and the land itself is tainted, corrupted by malevolent sorcery.
 Living beings that stand upon the Shadow Isles slowly have their life-force leeched from them, which, in turn, draws the insatiable, predatory spirits of the dead.
 Those who perish within the Black Mist are condemned to haunt this melancholy land for eternity.
 Worse, the power of the Shadow Isles is waxing stronger with every passing year, allowing the shades of undeath to extend their range and reap souls all across Runeterra.

 Shadow Isle has a complex playstyle with near limitless potential.
 It’s made up of the following Champions: Kalista, Thresh, Elise and Hecarim.

 - A unique region that supports others well

 - Lulu is a monster, as well as Aurelion Sol

 - Challenging to play and not yet reaching its potential